 Born and Raised: Tupelo, Mississippi.
 Celebrated everywhere by locals as the birthplace of Elvis, thus encouraging distinguished citizens my dad to perform impressions, complete with lip-curl, on demand.
 Or without it.

 Currently: Reside in Memphis, TN.
-Domestic Engineer, Educational Coordinator, and Recreation Manager for family of six humans (the numbers change by the day around here, folks), two dogs, and a whole mess of crazy.
+Domestic Engineer, Educational Coordinator, Recreation Manager for family of seven humans (the numbers change by the day around here, folks), one dog, one cat, eleven goats, and a whole mess of crazy.

 Things I Blog About: All things adoption, motherhood, marriage, infertility, family, God, church, books, parenting, foster care, culture, and anything that annoys me in regards to any of the above.
 I would like to blog about being healthy, but my appalling lack of commitment to regular exercise and addiction to Girl Scout cookies is severely limiting post ideas in this category.

 Places I Learned Stuff: The University of Mississippi, B.A. in English and Journalism.
-The University of Memphis, M.A.T. in Teaching.
+The University of Memphis, M.A.T. in Teaching; School Library Information Specialist.

 Previous Career: High-school English teacher.
 Abused coffee, pushed literature, and taught kids to passionately love the English language.
 (Okay, that last part is a lie, but I did try.)
 Paradoxically, now finding a perverse pleasure in writing largely in fragments.
 But would fail you for doing the same thing on a paper.